-A Differentiable Threshold Unit (Sigmoid unit)
+A Differentiable Threshold Unit

-• Sigmoid unit-a unit very much like a perceptron, but based on a smoothed, differentiable threshold function.

-- The sigmoid unit first computes a linear combination of its inputs, then applies a threshold to the result and the threshold output is a continuous function of its input. - More precisely, the sigmoid unit computes its output O as
+- Sigmoid unit-a unit very much like a perceptron, but based on a smoothed, differentiable threshold function. - The sigmoid unit first computes a linear combination of its inputs, then applies a threshold to the result.
+In the case of the sigmoid unit, however, the threshold output is a continuous function of its input. - More precisely, the sigmoid unit computes its output O as σ is the sigmoid function